0xRitesh/wordpress/README.md

 ## Contributing
 We welcome everyone to contribute to this project.
-Below are some of the things that you can do to contribute.

-Read our contributing guide.
-Fork us and request a pull to the develop branch.
-Submit bug reports or feature requests to GitHub.

 ## License